Difference between revisions of "Ministry of Justice, Legal and Parliamentary Affairs" - Pindula

 ===Public Sector accountability and transparency laws===

-Ministry of Justice, Legal and Parliamentary Affairs is a Ministry in the government of Zimbabwe
+Ministry of Justice, Legal and Parliamentary Affairs is a Ministry in the government of Zimbabwe.
+The ministry is headed by the Minister and a permanent secretary who oversees the day to day administration duties of the ministry.
+The Minister and Permanent Secretary are Ziyambi Ziyambi and Virginia Mabhiza.

 Contents